Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 8.4.1 Customizing an SAP Note

-Every SAP Note can be configured freely with:
+Any SAP Note can be configured using the following command:

 # saptune note customise NOTE